AI Summer Workshop

 How AI agents and other tools can support school operations, teaching, planning, and professional work while keeping human expertise at the center.

-These topics are grounded in real examples from independent schools across the country, including work being done at Menlo School, McDonogh School, The Windward School, and Miss Porter’s School, along with perspectives from Evan Harris of Pathos Consulting and Dino Ambrosi of Project Reboot.
+These topics are grounded in real examples from independent schools across the country, including work being done at Menlo School, McDonogh School, The Windward School, Holton-Arms School, Miss Porter’s School, and Choate Rosemary Hall, along with perspectives from Evan Harris of Pathos Consulting and Dino Ambrosi of Project Reboot.

 Sessions are discussion-based and practical.
 Participants will leave with ideas, examples, and strategies they can adapt to their own school communities.